-- An ASCII space character (0x20). - An ASCII TAB character (0x09).
+- An ASCII space character (0x20).

+- An ASCII TAB character (0x09).

-- An ASCII carriage return (CR) character (0x0D). - An ASCII line feed (LF) character (0x0B).
+- An ASCII carriage return (CR) character (0x0D).

+- An ASCII line feed (LF) character (0x0A).

-Delimiter characters are used to separate tag values in a tag list.
+Delimiter characters are used to separate tag values

+in a tag list.
 Only a single delimiter character may occur between two tag values.
 A tag value may not have a zero length.
-These constraints imply certain restrictions on the contents of this object:

-- There cannot be a leading or trailing delimiter character. - There cannot be multiple adjacent delimiter characters.

-Some examples of valid tag lists are:

-- An empty string

-- 'acme router'

-- 'host managerStation'

-Note that although a tag value may not have a length of zero, an empty string is still valid.
+These constraints imply certain restrictions on the contents of this object: - There cannot be a leading or trailing delimiter character. - There cannot be multiple adjacent delimiter characters.
+Some examples of valid tag lists are: // -- an empty list - 'acme' -- list of one tag - 'host router bridge' -- list of several tags Note that although a tag value may not have a length of zero, an empty string is still valid.
 This indicates an empty list (i.e. there are no tag values in the list).
 The use of the tag list to select table entries is application and MIB specific.
 Typically, an application will provide one or more tag values, and any entry which contains some combination of these tag values will be selected."

-SYNTAX OCTET STRING (SIZE (0..255))

--- The snmpTargetObjects group

-snmpTargetSpinLock OBJECT-TYPE

-SYNTAX TestAndIncr

-MAX-ACCESS read-write

-STATUS current

-"This object is used to facilitate modification of table entries in the SNMP-TARGET-MIB module by multiple managers.
+OCTET STRING (SIZE (0..255)) SYNTAX -- The snmpTargetObjects group snmpTargetSpinLock OBJECT-TYPE SYNTAX TestAndIncr MAX-ACCESS read-write STATUS current DESCRIPTION "This object is used to facilitate modification of table entries in the SNMP-TARGET-MIB module by multiple managers.
 In particular, it is useful when modifying the value of the snmpTargetAddrTagList object.
 The procedure for modifying the snmpTargetAddrTagList object is as follows:

+Levi, et. al. Standards Track [Page 35]

+RFC 3413